MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/manage-updates-baselines-microsoft-defender-antivirus.md

 - Performance improvement for [AntiMalware Scan Interface (AMSI)](/windows/win32/amsi/antimalware-scan-interface-portal) caching
 - Improved detection and remediation for [Microsoft Visual Basic for Applications](/office/vba/language/concepts/getting-started/64-bit-visual-basic-for-applications-overview) (VBA) related macros
 - Improved processing of AMSI exclusions
 - Fixed deadlock detection in Host Intrusion Prevention System (HIPS) rule processing.
-(For additional information about HIPS and Defender for Endpoint, see [Migrating from a third-party HIPS to ASR rules](migrating-asr-rules.md).)
+(For more information about HIPS and Defender for Endpoint, see [Migrating from a third-party HIPS to ASR rules](migrating-asr-rules.md).)
 - Fixed memory leak where `MsMpEng.exe` was consuming private bytes.
 (If high CPU usage is also an issue, see [High CPU usage due to Microsoft Defender Antivirus](troubleshooting-mode-scenarios.md))
 - Fixed deadlock with [behavior monitoring](configure-real-time-protection-microsoft-defender-antivirus.md)
 - Improved trust validation